395t/review-assignments/_summaries/mescheder2018occupancy_1.md

 The function is called an occupancy network, because it predicts the probability that a point is occupied.

+Using an occupancy network results in less space complexity, because you only need to store the network instead of every 3D point.

 The surface of points where the probability of occupancy is 0.5 is the surface of the object.

 For 3D reconstruction, the occupancy network takes a pair of the input image and 3D location as inputs.

 ## Training and Inference

+Implemented using a fully-connected neural network with 5 ResNet blocks.

-Occupancy network is trained on a random sample of points with known labels.
+Occupancy network is trained on a uniform random sample of points with known labels.

 Use Multiresolution IsoSurface Extraction (MISE) to extract surface from occupancy network.
 * Evaluate all points in a starting resolution.